PipkinPollywog/solinia-docs/content/en/docs/Quests/Utra - Golden Path.md

 # The Sword of Heaven

+This quest starts in the Halls of the Sunless

-You loot Iszku Contraption
+You loot Darnar Contraption

 You say Hail Tinkerer Ssasri

 Tinkerer Ssasri says 'The finesssst of utilitiesss and devicesssss!
 Hand crafted by Ssasri!'

-You give Ssasri Iszku Contraption
+You give Ssasri Darnar Contraption

 Tinkerer Ssasri says 'What is thisssss?
 A toy of ssssuch delicate dessssign?
 Issss it in need of repair or perhapsssss you wisssssh to sell it to Ssasri?
 Yesss i would be most interesssssted in this fasssscinating toy!
 Where did you get it, it looks aged, and does not seem Tanqaran or Lunathian.
 Issss this perhapss from the ruins?'